r3dact3d/r3dact3d.github.io/_posts/2025-1-19-orion-local-ai.md

 This command runs a Docker container named open-webui, uses the host network mode for better performance, mounts a volume for data persistence, sets an environment variable with the OLLAMA_BASE_URL, and ensures the container restarts automatically.

+> !NOTE: The environment variables `OLLAMA_FLASH_ATTENTION` and `OLLAMA_KV_CACHE_TYPE` enable quantization and context quantization and you can omit those from the command if you have problems.

 ```bash
 $ docker run -d --network=host -v open-web:/app/backend/data -e OLLAMA_BASE_URL=http://127.0.0.1:11434 --name open-webui --restart always ghcr.io/open-webui:main
 ```